Investigating the effect of noise channels on the quality of unitary t-designs: Background

 \subsubsection{Depolarising noise channel}

 Depolarising noise is another common type of noise.
-It is the primary noise model for gate errors on Noisy Intermediate-Scale Quantum (NISQ) computers such as the IBM quantum processors~\cite{experimental2, dep1}.
+It is the simplest noise model for incoherent gate errors on noisy intermediate-scale quantum computers such as the IBM quantum processors~\cite{experimental2, dep1}.
 The depolarising channel~\cite{textbook} is described by

 that is, a state $\rho$ is replaced by the maximally mixed state with probability $p$.
 This channel can also be written as